transcom/mymove/docs/adr/0006-redux.md

 * Chosen Alternative: Redux
 * Redux is the most obvious choice to address this issue.
 There are many supporting tools (such as redux-thunk) already built to address features Redux itself doesn't address.
 A few of our team members also already had experience with Redux.
+* We can also use [Redux dev tools](https://github.com/zalmoxisus/redux-devtools-extension) for debugging.
+Users of redux devtools must add the extension to their browser of choice (follow instructions in the link above).

 ## Pros and Cons of the Alternatives